bvaldebenitom/SoloTE/README.md

 ## 2. RUNNING SOLOTE

-Once everything is set up, you can run the SoloTE script with the configuration file:
+Once everything is set up, you can run the SoloTE script:
 ```
-python SoloTE_pipeline.py BAMfile Threads OutputDir TEannotationBEDfile OutputPrefix
+python SoloTE_pipeline.py --threads NumberOfThreads --bam BAMfile --teannotation BEDfile --outputprefix Prefix --outputdir OutputDirectory
 ```
 where

-- BAMfile: relative or full path to the CellRanger / STAR BAM file containing the CB and UB tags
+`--threads`: Number of threads to use

-- Threads: Number of threads to use during the pipeline
+`--bam`: BAM file

-- OutputDir: Name for output directory
+`--teannotation`: TE annotation in BED format

-- TEannotationBEDfile: Name of TE annotation file in BED format generated with convertRMOut_to_SoloTEinput.sh
+`--outputprefix`: Output files prefix

-- OutputPrefix: Prefix for output files
+`--outputdir`: Output directory (if it doesn't exist, it will be created)